BulmasArmpitSweat/School-Project-Website/README.md

 Connect your site to GitHub, develop in your favorite IDE, test your code in real time, and publish your site from the command line.

+## Disclaimer:

+This GitHub repository is only public to allow people who aren't particularily tech-savvy to view this repo without needing to fuss about with read-only private access tokens or other bullshit like that.

+If you come across this repo, I kindly ask you to leave without looking back.
+I'm already ruining my dignity by having such a terrible repo public on the internet, and I don't need people dunking on it.
+I'm trying my best.

+Unless your name is Mx.
+Hicks, in which case, welcome!!!
+Please enjoy your stay.

 Website preview located below auto-generated content

 ## Set up this repository in your IDE